Integrable systems on multiplicative quiver varieties from cyclic quivers: Introduction

 where $s\in \Z_m$ and $\alpha\in \{1,\ldots,d_s\}$ in a couple of indices $(s,\alpha)$.
 Under some invertibility conditions on these matrices, we get an important space that we denote $\MM_{Q_\dfat,\nfat}^\bullet$, see \ref{ss:CycMQV} in full generalities.
 This space admits a quasi-Poisson bracket, i.e. a bivector field whose associated bracket has some failure to satisfy the Jacobi identity \cite{AKSM}.
 This failure is governed by a natural action of $\CC^\times \times \Gl(n)^m$ on $\MM_{Q_\dfat,\nfat}^\bullet$, which has the further property of being endowed with a corresponding Lie group valued moment map.
 We can in that way perform a quasi-Poisson version of Hamiltonian reduction \cite{AKSM} and end up with a multiplicative quiver variety, that we denote $\Cnqm$ (it depends on a parameter $\qfat\in\CC^\times \times (\CC^\times)^{\Z_m}$).

 Our first main aim will be to study several Poisson algebras inside the coordinate ring of the space $\MM_{Q_\dfat,\nfat}^\bullet$ before reduction, see Section \ref{S:Subalg}.
-Note that the ring of functions on $\MM_{Q_\dfat,\nfat}^\bullet$ has a quasi-Poisson bracket only, but upon restriction to invariant functions this defines a Poisson bracket, which we use to form these Poisson algebras of invariant functions.
+Note that the ring of functions on $\MM_{Q_\dfat,\nfat}^\bullet$ has a quasi-Poisson bracket only, but upon restriction to invariant functions it defines a Poisson bracket, which we use to form these Poisson algebras of invariant functions.
 We will prove that some of the corresponding Hamiltonian vector fields can be explicitly integrated, and we will write down the precise expression of their flows.
 The interest of this process is that these Poisson algebras descend to $\Cnqm$ since they are made of invariant functions.
 Thus, we can obtain reduced flows on $\Cnqm$ by projecting those on $\MM_{Q_\dfat,\nfat}^\bullet$.
 We will also see that these algebras define holomorphic (degenerately or Liouville) integrable systems, see Section \ref{S:Int}.
+At this point we should emphasise that, to simplify the exposition, we are assuming the dimension vector $\nfat$ to be $(1,n\delta)$ \eqref{Eq:dim-ndelta}, because our proofs of integrability on $\Cnqm$ rely on that choice.
+Nevertheless, several results of Section \ref{S:Subalg} can be stated on $\MM_{Q_\dfat,\nfat}^\bullet$ without this assumption on $\nfat$, cf. Remark~\ref{Rem:Dim}.

 Our second main aim will be to link these integrable systems to the previous results on RS systems recalled earlier.
 To do so, it is necessary to obtain local coordinates and analyse the local Poisson structure on $\Cnqm$.
 This will be done after some tedious derivations throughout Section \ref{S:Loc}.
 The upshot is that we will be able to interpret the variety $\Cnqm$ as a phase space supporting a many-body system parametrising $n$ particles endowed with several types of spin variables.